 The lemon juice won’t totally take away the smell, but it will help.
 Burning a candle after you eat will help, too.
-It’s not always easy to get the fish smell out of the kitchen afterward.
-But, these salmon patties are worth it.
+It’s not always easy to get the fish smell out of the kitchen afterward, but, these easy salmon patties are worth it.

 Shape the mixture into patties.